 Royal Academy of Dance qualifications are similar in price to music exams, but there are some cheaper dance qualifications preferred by some dance schools that go from about £20 up.

-The cost of sitting exams generally goes from £100 per subject up to about £300 a subject.
+The cost of sitting exams generally goes from £100 per subject (if you are really lucky) up to about £450 a subject.
 It can cost more if you are the only one being invigilated, have special requirements or are taking exams outside of the exam centre’s usual examination periods.
 Language orals will also cost more.
 Some schools will be kind enough to charge you at cost (around £60 to the exam board), but it is very rare for them not to include admin costs of some description. £30 is good, but £120 or more is not uncommon.

-Cambridgeshire LEA will subsidise exams for year 11 students, but only up to the cost of £300.
+Cambridgeshire LA have been subsidise exams for year 11 students for the last few years, but only up to the cost of £300.
 It is better than nothing, but is a drop in the ocean for most HEors.
-You can also take a couple of GCSEs or other qualifications for free with FE colleges if you are between 14 and 16 (https://he-exams.wikia.org/wiki/College).
+You can also take a couple of GCSEs or other qualifications for free with some FE colleges if you are between 14 and 16 (https://he-exams.wikia.org/wiki/College).

 Cost of Organised HE Groups